-Many DA readers are familiar with USALLIANCE’s “right to call” any of its Certificates early.
-In the past, USALLIANCE has stated that the right to call has never been exercised.
+In previous blog posts, I have cited USALLIANCE’s “right to call” any of its Certificates early, which according to USALLIANCE has never been exercised.
 Nonetheless, the “right to call” is spelled out in the Certificate Accounts Disclosure, and reads as follows:

 The Credit Union has the right to call or redeem Certificate Accounts early.
 To call or redeem your Certificate Account early, the Credit Union will provide 60 days written notice to you.
 Should the Credit Union exercise this option, your Certificate Account will be redeemed without penalty on the day specified in the notice, and the entire balance, including earned dividends, will be automatically transferred to your Share Management Checking, Share Management Savings, STAR Account or MyLife Account (Checking or Savings) for easy access.

 USALLIANCE has a new website and a new online application, the first page of which details the various ways to join.